Study of JNJ-61186372, a Human Bispecific EGFR and cMet Antibody, in Participants With Advanced Non-Small Cell Lung Cancer

 Open to people ages 18 years and up

 - Participant must have histologically or cytologically confirmed non-small cell lung cancer (NSCLC) that is metastatic or unresectable.
 Participants must have either progressed after receiving prior therapy for metastatic disease, or be ineligible for, or have refused all other currently available therapeutic options.
 In cases where participants refuse currently available therapeutic options, this must be documented in the study records

-- For Part 1 Combination Dose Escalation only: Participants must have been diagnosed with EGFR Exon 19del or L858R activating mutation and (a) have progressed after front-line treatment with first (erlotinib or gefitinib) or second generation (afatinib) TKI and are ineligible for Cohort MET-1, or (b) have been treated with a third generation TKI (eg, osimertinib) in either the front line or second-line setting, and are not eligible for enrollment in either Cohort C or MET-1 For Part 2 only: Participants must also have disease with a previously diagnosed activating epidermal growth factor receptor (EGFR) mutation (includes both inhibitor sensitive primary mutations such as Exon 19 deletion and L858R [Cohort C and MET-1], as well as marketed tyrosine kinase inhibitor [TKI] -resistant mutations such as Exon 20 insertion [Cohort C, D and MET-1]) or activating cMet Exon 14 skipping mutation [Cohort MET-2].
+- For Part 1 Combination Dose Escalation only: Participants must have been diagnosed with EGFR Exon 19del or L858R activating mutation and (a) have progressed after front-line treatment with first (erlotinib or gefitinib) or second generation (afatinib) TKI and are ineligible for Cohort MET-1, or (b) have been treated with a third generation TKI (eg, osimertinib) in either the front line or second-line setting, and are not eligible for enrollment in either Cohort C or MET-1 For Part 2 only: Participants must also have disease with a previously diagnosed activating epidermal growth factor receptor (EGFR) mutation (includes both inhibitor sensitive primary mutations such as Exon 19 deletion and L858R [Cohort C, E, and MET-1], as well as marketed tyrosine kinase inhibitor [TKI] -resistant mutations such as Exon 20 insertion [Cohort C, D and MET-1] or activating cMet Exon 14 skipping mutation [Cohort MET-2]).
 Documentation of primary activating EGFR or cMet mutation eligibility by CLIA-certified laboratory (or equivalent) testing is required

 - For Part 1: Participant must have evaluable disease.
 For Part 2: Participant must have measurable disease according to Response Criteria in Solid Tumors (RECIST) v1.1